-- \$2.5 million to the Humanities Center for their programming related to K12 educator professional development, the Veterans' Voices Program, and the Why Treaties Matter program; - \$1.85 million to Children's Museums for grants on exhibits and outreach; - \$7.25 million to the Community Identity and Heritage Grant Program for competitive grants to preserve the cultural heritage of Minnesota and provide outreach, education, programming, and performance grants to diverse community groups throughout the state; and - \$75,000 each year for grants to the Minnesota Civics Education Coalition. - \$4 million to the Indian Affairs Council for competitive language grant programs for both tribes and language immersion programs and the language working group, and funding for the council to work with the Minnesota State Archeologist on graves and the Native American Grave Protection and Repatriation Act. - \$400,000 to the Department of Agriculture for grants to state fairs on arts and cultural heritage. - \$4,000 to the Legislative Coordinating Commission to maintain the Legacy website for agencies and grantees to report to on arts and cultural heritage funding.
+- \$50,000 to the Midwest Outdoors Unlimited to provide access to persons with disabilities to outdoor hunting and fishing activities; - \$150,000 for matching grants for Veteran's Memorials; - o \$128,000 for the Disabled Veteran's Rest Camp; - \$30,000 for MN TAP to provide disability services; and - \$30,000 for the city of Kasson to restore the Veteran's Memorial Park. - \$3.9 million to the Minnesota Zoo for programs and services. - \$9.55 million to the Minnesota Humanities Center for the following activities: - \$2.5 million to the Humanities Center for their programming related to K12 educator professional development, the Veterans' Voices Program, and the Why Treaties Matter program; - \$1.85 million to Children's Museums for grants on exhibits and outreach; - \$5 million to the Community Identity and Heritage Grant Program for competitive grants to preserve the cultural heritage of Minnesota and provide grants to diverse community groups throughout the state; and - o \$200,000 for grants to the Minnesota Civics Education Coalition. - \$4 million to the Indian Affairs Council for competitive language grant programs for both tribes and language immersion programs and the language working group, and funding for the council to work with the Minnesota State Archeologist on graves and the Native American Grave Protection and Repatriation Act. - \$800,000 to the Department of Agriculture for grants to county fairs on arts and cultural heritage. - \$4,000 to the Legislative Coordinating Commission to maintain the Legacy website for agencies and grantees to report to on arts and cultural heritage funding.